True North VIPTrue North VIP

 DC Corridor Travelers

 Some travelers split a NYC-to-DC trip with a Baltimore stop, or use Baltimore as an overnight midpoint on a multi-day business trip down the I-95 corridor.
-The car stays with you for seamless city-to-city continuity.
+The car stays with you for uninterrupted city-to-city continuity.

 NYC to Baltimore: How Travelers Choose